-Clinical researchers in the Division of Neuro-Ophthalmology are leaders in the fields of vision and eye movement research.
-We focus on understanding how the eye is integrated with the brain, how visual and eye movement disorders clarify how the brain works, and advancements in treatment of vision and eye movement disorders.
+Clinician–researchers in the Department of Neurology’s Division of Neuro-Ophthalmology are leaders in the fields of vision and eye movement research.
+We focus on understanding how the eye is integrated with the brain, understanding how visual and eye movement disorders clarify how the brain works, and identifying advancements in treatment of vision and eye movement disorders.

-For example, advanced eye imaging techniques such as optical coherence tomography can help to detect subtle vision involvement in disease.
+For example, advanced eye imaging techniques such as optical coherence tomography can help to detect subtle vision involvement in systemic disease.
 These images are used to assess the rate of disease progression and response to treatment.
-Our eye movement laboratory uses a high-resolution camera that records eye movement up to 1,000 times per second.
-These data can be used to quantify eye movements and aid in differential diagnosis, assessing treatment responses, and understanding of disease mechanisms.
+Our eye movement laboratory uses a state-of-the-art high-resolution camera that records eye movements up to 1,000 times per second.
+These data can be used to quantify eye movements and aid in differential diagnosis, assessment of treatment responses, and understanding of disease mechanisms.

 Vision and Multiple Sclerosis

-Dr. Balcer and Dr. Galetta have led an international clinical trial of a neurorepair agent for MS, using acute optic neuritis as the model for structure–function correlations.
-They are also involved in testing vision-based methods as sideline tools for the assessment of sports-related concussion.
+Dr. Balcer and Dr. Galetta also lead an international clinical trial of a neurorepair agent for MS, using acute optic neuritis as the model for structure–function correlations.
+They are also testing vision-based methods of assessment as sideline tools for sports-related concussion.

 Eye Movement Testing